cmancushman/StackBase/README.md

 ## Envisioning our Table

-While a SQL table's implementation is quite complicated (binary trees and fulltext indexes aren't fun), the idea of an SQL table is pretty easy to understand.
+While an SQL table's implementation is quite complicated (binary trees and fulltext indexes aren't fun), the idea of an SQL table is pretty easy to understand.
 All data is arranged in rows and columns, just like any other table.
 We can imagine, then, that TestTable looks something like this:

 | id |
 | ------- |
 |   |

 Doesn't really look like much of a table yet, does it?
-As you can see, the table only has one column, and zero rows.
-Let's fix that.
+The table only has one column and zero rows.
+Let's change that.

 ## Add Columns to a Table

 After you have executed the method ```createStackBaseTableWithName:``` for the first time and created TestTable, further calls of the method will connect to the existing TestTable found in your database rather than overwriting it with a new one.
-While this means that you can run this method reapetedly whenever you wish to connect to a table, there is a quicker connection method for tables you already know exist on your database:
+While this means that you can run this method whenever you wish to connect to your tables, there is a quicker connection method for tables you already know exist on your database:

 ```objective-c
 [StackBaseClient connectToStackBaseTableWithName:@"TestTable" withCompletionBlock:^(BOOL success, NSString *responseMessage, StackBaseTable *table) {